-- The famous King Nala and the queen Damayanthi both liked each other and got married.
+According to history of Thirunallar temple, the famous King Nala and the queen Damayanthi liked each other and got married.
 However Devas wanted to marry the queen Damayanthi.
 So after this marriage, Devas got angry and jealous on Nala.
 Devas reached out Saneeswaran and asked him to help them out.

-- But after seeing the couple, he decided to make devas understand the Nala’s true love to the queen.
+But after seeing the couple, he decided to make devas understand the Nala’s true love to the queen.
 Saneeswaran gave lot of troubles to King Nala and finally the King reached Thirunallaru.
-The King worshipped the Lord Dharpaneswara at this temple and got cured from all his curses and Dosha.
+The King worshipped the Lord Dharpaneswara at this temple and hence the lord made him free from curses and doshas.

 - Worshipping of Lord Shani helps people to develop a positive mindset even during the harshest of Shani periods.
 While it is true that offering worship here decreases the difficult effects and increases the positive effects of Saturn it does not completely eliminate the hardships we will face due to Shani Bhagawan.